-About My Instrument and PA Gear
+About My Instrument

 I don’t use a conventional style shoulder rest as many violinists do.
 None of them come even close to conforming to the shape of my shoulder.
-However, I maintain that it is essential to bulk up the underside of the violin in some way so I use a dense piece of foam that I cut out on a band saw.
+However, I maintain that it is essential to bulk up the underside of the violin in some way, so I use a dense piece of foam that I cut out on a band saw.
 I also use a higher-than-usual chinrest because I have a long neck.

-When I have to provide my own PA I use two JBL 10-inch powered Eon speakers together with a Mackie 1202 mixing board.
+When I have to provide my own PA, I use two JBL 10-inch powered Eon speakers together with a Mackie 1202 mixing board.
 Nothing exotic, but it works and sounds better than most minimalist systems of this kind I've heard.

 More About My Widenhouse Violin

 Earlier in my career I owned a fine Italian violin made in 1784 by Ferdinand Gagliano, but was not able to keep it.
 In 2004 I embarked on what ended up being a 3-year quest hoping to find a new violin that would come close the quality I had enjoyed in my Italian pedigree violin.

 I tried instruments from at least 50 different violin makers, many of whom are acclaimed and prize-winning.
 It is clear that the art of violin making is no longer a lost art and has rebounded to a spectacularly high level in our present age.
 Yet for all that, it seemed for awhile as though I was not going to find a modern violin that could match the great violins of the Cremonese masters.